International Journal of Discrimination and the Law

 The International Journal of Discrimination and the Law is a quarterly peer-reviewed academic journal covering the field of law in connection with discrimination.
 The issues covered in this journal include racism and sex discrimination, the treatment of asylum-seekers and refugees, immigration and nationality, discrimination on grounds disability, sexual or political orientation, age and ill-health, in relation to access to employment, housing, education and other services.
-The editors-in-chief are Nicole Busby (University of Glasgow) and Grace James (University of Reading).
+The editors-in-chief are Laura Carlson (Stockholm University), James Hand (University of Portsmouth), and Panos Kapotas (University of Portsmouth).
 It was established in 1995 and is currently published by SAGE Publications.

 Abstracting and indexing

 The International Journal of Discrimination and the Law is abstracted and indexed in: